michael2008/ME-Live-Doc/docs/developer-guide.md

 #### App development with METoolkit

-The METoolkit is a Unity plug-in that provides a growing range of MeshExpert APIs and  functional modules.
-It can help you easily develop MeshExpert-based HoloLens application.
+The METoolkit is a Unity plugin that provides a growing range of MeshExpert APIs and functional modules.
+It can help you develop MeshExpert-based HoloLens application easily and quickly.

-You will find the METoolkit package, which can be imported into your Unity project, in MeshExpert suite.
+You will find the METoolkit package, which can be imported into your Unity project, in MeshExpert Center.

 For more information, please refer to [METoolkit Overview](METoolkit/METoolkit-overview.md)